brightcove/player-service-walkthrough/cheat-sheet.md

 }
 ```

 You should see some new fields in the response this time.
-Notice there are no longer preview* items.
-Instead you will see url and embed_code.
+Notice there are no longer preview_ items.
+Instead you will see the production url and embed_code.
 Grab the `url` and try it out in your browser.

 At this point, you could use this player on your site by pasting in the `embed_code`.
 There will also be an in page embed added to this response.
 For now you can access it by using the URL and replacing 'index.html' with 'in_page.embed'.